 - Board Member Jones has been in the board minority faction for years.
-Frustrated about another recent lost vote, he uses the motion discussion to attack the motives of the majority, to accuse them of taking bribes, threatening to contact the AG, and telling the superintendent that he and his staff are incompetent. - What were alternate avenues for managing Mr. Jones' concerns?
+Frustrated about another recent lost vote, he uses the motion discussion to attack the motives of another board member, to accuse him/her of taking bribes, threatening to contact the AG, and telling the superintendent that he and his staff are incompetent. - What were alternate avenues for managing Mr. Jones' concerns?

-Board Scenario 1: Options
+Board Scenario 2: Options

-- Try working with another board member in the majority on proposals or amendments. - Speaking during discussion professionally about possible amendments - Meeting prior to the board meeting with superintendent regarding concerns about the proposal. - Ensuring that Mr. Jones steers clear of unfounded allegations - Seeking internal review of any alleged irregularities, rather than playing "gotcha" in public session with allegations - With regard to staff, minding boundaries with the Superintendent but advising him of actual reports and concerns from the community. - Remembering that Mr. Jones' level of professionalism will impact his future persuasiveness and the perception that the community has of him and the board.
+- Try working with another board member in the majority on proposals or amendments. - Speaking during discussion professionally about possible amendments - Meeting prior to the board meeting with superintendent regarding concerns about the proposal. - Ensuring that Mr. Jones steers clear of unfounded allegations - Seeking internal review of any alleged irregularities, rather than playing "gotcha" in public session with allegations - With regard to staff, minding boundaries with the Superintendent but advising him of actual reports and concerns from the community. - Reminding Mr. Jones that his level of professionalism will impact his future persuasiveness and the perception that the community has of him and the board.